ndyarborough/fun/README.md

 This is the Meetup project repository.
 It's designed to help users connect with others for events and activities.

-## Pull current main branch to your own branch
+## Pull current master branch to your own branch

 Follow these steps to set up and run the project on your local machine and contribute to the development.